Join Our Writing Workshops in Japan

-- Daily travel-writing and blogging workshops with a range of passionate young people who work in the media industry (writers and editors from publications like Global Hobo, Your Friends House, VICE, Tone Deaf and more).
+- Daily travel-writing and blogging workshops with a range of editors, writers and producers from the media industry (think publications like Global Hobo, Your Friend’s House, VICE, Tone Deaf and more).
 Classes will cover topics such as travel-narrative writing, pitching to editors, building a brand and working as a freelancer on the road in exchange for sweet, sweet cash.

 - 30 hours of small-group Japanese language and cultural classes with a reputable Tokyo school

-- One month’s accommodation in self-contained apartments, complete with WiFi and easy access to public transport.
+- One month’s accommodation in Japanese-style hotel rooms, complete with WiFi and easy access to public transport.

 - A multi-course Japanese cooking class